LeekingWeng/com.havok.physics/Documentation~/quickstart.md

 1. Press *Play* to simulate the scene using the **Havok Physics** backend.
     ![](./Images/HavokPhysicsPyramids12.gif)
 1. In the _Game_ tab use the left mouse button (LMB) to click and drag dynamic rigid bodies.
 Holding the right mouse button (RMB) activates mouse look and the 'ASWDQE' keys move the camera.
-1. Observe that the simulation is more stable than it was in Unity.Physics, due to the use of simulation caches in Havok.Physics.
+1. Observe that the simulation is more stable than it was in Unity Physics, due to the use of simulation caches in Havok.Physics.
 This is just one example of how Havok produces a more realistic behavior.

 The **Havok Physics** simulation behavior can be further configured in any scene by using the [Havok Configuration](configuration.md) component.
 The simulation can also be analysed with the [Visual Debugger](vdb_quickstart.md).